Privacy Notice for Candidates

 Welcome to the Speed Medical Examination Services Limited (‘Speed Medical’) Privacy Notice.

 Speed Medical takes data protection seriously and is committed to respecting and protecting your personal data.
-Your personal data is data which by itself or with other data available to us can be used to identify you.
+Your personal data is:

-This Privacy Notice explains how we will collect, store and use any personal data you provide via our website, email or networks and when you otherwise communicate with us during a recruitment process.
+This Privacy Notice explains how we will collect, store and use any personal data you provide via our website, email or networks and when you otherwise communicate with us during the recruitment process.

-For the purposes of a recruitment process Speed Medical is a Data Controller.
+For the purposes of the recruitment process Speed Medical is a Data Controller.
 This means we are responsible for deciding how we hold and use personal information about you.
 You have been notified of this Privacy Notice because you are applying for work with us (whether as an employee, worker or contractor).
 It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
-It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).
+It provides you with certain information that must be provided under the Data Protection Act 2018 (incorporates the UK GDPR).

 If you have any questions you can contact our Data Protection Officer at: